apopoli/FEVER.jl/README.md

 - Thermal exchange boundary conditions for soil, air, ducts, and external domains
 - IEC 60287-based buried-cable thermal boundary conditions
 - human-readable `.toml` input files and VTK output for ParaView

+---

+## Development

+FEVER.jl is developed by Arturo Popoli at the Department of Electrical, Electronic and Information Engineering "Guglielmo Marconi", University of Bologna.

+The code builds on the original MATLAB prototype [FEVER](https://github.com/apopoli/FEVER), originally developed by Arturo Popoli, Giacomo Pierotti, and Prof. Andrea Cristofolini, with contributions from Prof. Giovanni Mazzanti.
+The finite element formulation and its application to HVDC cable-joint electrothermal simulations are described in the FEVER reference paper reported in the Citation section.
+FEVER.jl supports more general 2D, 2D axisymmetric, and 3D geometries, larger finite element meshes, and nonlinear dielectric conduction problems requiring robust residual and Jacobian treatment.

+> The source code is currently available upon request.
+> For access, contact **arturo.popoli@unibo.it**

 ## Mathematical formulation